 What Is Carnitas?

-Carnitas is served on its own with salsa, or used as a filling for tacos, burritos, or enchiladas.
+Carnitas is a dish served on its own with salsa and sides, and carnitas is also used as a filling for tacos, burritos, or enchiladas.

-Carnitas is made from pork whereas barbacao is from beef, usually from the beef cheeks, and it originated in the Caribbean.
-The word "barbecue" comes from barbacao.
+Carnitas is made from pork whereas barbacoa is from beef, usually from the beef cheeks, and originated in the Caribbean.
+The word "barbecue" comes from barbacoa.

-There are different ways of preparing barbacao.
+There are different ways of preparing barbacoa.
 In the United States the term generally means spicy slow-braised beef that has been marinated in adobo seasoning and cooked until fork-tender and pulled apart.

 The ingredients in ready-to-use carnitas seasoning are very similar to adobo seasoning, containing a mix of salt, black pepper, onion or onion powder, oregano, cumin, garlic or garlic powder, and chili powder, plus additional lime juice.